Spring Born is a 2.5-acre indoor farm located in Silt, CO. We grow USDA-certified organic leafy greens in a large-scale, automated greenhouse.

 No. Our controlled environment greenhouse keeps our products at a much lower risk for contamination and pests compared to field-grown greens.

 Because we don’t use pesticides, herbicides, or other harsh chemicals, and Spring Born is a hands-free production greenhouse, we don’t wash our greens before packaging them.
 And, we don’t love the ingredients sometimes used in a “triple wash” process, so we don’t want to shower your greens that way!
-The best way to ensure freshness and crispness of your Spring Born greens is to give them a quick wash in your home kitchen right before you use them.
+Our greens can be consumed as soon as you open the package in your kitchen, but for freshness and crispness, we think it’s a good idea to give them a quick rinse just before you use them.

 Yes, we use a fertilizer that’s approved by the USDA organic program.
 The fertilizer is applied to the organic peat via our smart irrigation system.

-Our farming team uses nutritious, organic peat as the growing medium, and therefore the nutritional value of the greens we grow should be similar to the nutrition of field-grown crops.
+Our farming team uses nutritious, USDA-certified organic compost as the growing medium, and therefore the nutritional value of the greens we grow should be similar to the nutrition of field-grown crops.

 Yes, we follow the GLOBAL G.A.P. food safety program.